vtexdocs/dev-portal-content/docs/release-notes/new-cache-configuration-for-render-server-app.md

 ## What needs to be done?

 The new settings are available in every store using VTEX IO.
-To access them, open your store’s Admin and navigate to the Rewriter and the Render Server page settings, where you will be able to define the new cache-control values.
+To access them, open your store’s Admin and navigate to the Render Server page settings, where you will be able to define the new cache-control values.

 For more information, see the [Cache-control settings](https://developers.vtex.com/docs/guides/cache-control-settings) article.